h183502/dat110public/week12/week12.md

 The ChordDHT is provided to you as a complete system that allows you to test read and write requests from any client and also test the quorum-based consistency protocol.

 To get started you need to download and import the ChordDHT and the QuorumAlgorithm projects into your eclipse IDE.
-You can find the project here:https://github.com/selabhvl/dat110public/tree/master/week12/ChordDHT
+You can find the project here:<to be posted soon>
 The ChordDHT project is divided into the following packages:

 ### ChordDHT Project organisation